COMP-4350-Group-6/budgetwise/README.md

 ## Overview

-BudgetWise is a full-stack budgeting application built with Clean Architecture principles in a monorepo.
+BudgetWise is a full-stack budgeting application built with [Clean Architecture](DESIGN.md) principles in a monorepo.
-It allows users to manage categories, budgets, and transactions, with real-time dashboards and smart alerts.
+It enables users to manage categories, budgets, and transactions, with real-time dashboards and smart alerts.

 ---